stripe/stripe-react-native/docs/ideal/save-bank-details-during-payment.md

 ## 4. Submit the payment to Stripe

 Retrieve the client secret from the PaymentIntent you created in step 2 and call `confirmPayment` method.
 This presents a webview where the customer can complete the payment on their bank’s website or app.
 Afterwards, the promise will be resolved with the result of the payment.

-Ideal opens the return URL with `safepay/` as the host.
-For example, if your custom URL scheme is `myapp`, your return URL must be `myapp://safepay/`.
+The Stripe React Native SDK specifies `safepay/` as the host for the return URL for bank redirect methods.
+After the customer completes their payment with iDEAL, your app will be opened with `myapp://safepay/` where `myapp` is your custom URL scheme.

 ```tsx
 export default function IdealPaymentScreen() {